Social Security Disability Benefits for Cushing Syndrome

 When serious, Cushing syndrome or disease can lead to complications, which can lead to disability benefits.

-Symptoms of Cushing Syndrome
+Symptoms and Complications of Cushing Syndrome

-Many of the symptoms associated with Cushing syndrome generally do not affect function.
-These symptoms can include:
+Some of the symptoms associated with Cushing syndrome don't affect your ability to function physically.
+Symptoms can include:

-• thin, fragile skin that bruises easily
+• thin, fragile skin that bruises easily, and

-• stretch marks on the skin
+• stretch marks on the skin.

 • fatigue